david415/HoneyBadger_docs/source/index.rst

 1. handshake hijack: the attacker responds to a SYN packet with their SYN/ACK packet before the legit server.

 2. segment veto: the injected packet(s) are the exact same size as those sent out by the legit party.
-Client and server remain in sync.
+Client and server remain in sync after data is injected.

 3. sloppy injection: the injected packet(s) are different sizes than that of the legit party.
-Client and server fall out of sync.
+Client and server fall out of sync after injection.

 4. out-of-order coalesce injection: injected packets are ahead of the next sequence.
 Injection of data takes place during coalescence.